 - Applicant must be an individual scientist or engineer.
 Groups or institutions will not be considered for this program.
 AAAS employees are ineligible.
 Fifteen scientists or engineers will be chosen to participate in the program each year.

-- Applicant must be an active researcher who investigates human augmentation or an aspect of human augmentation.
+- Applicant must be an active researcher who investigates artificial intelligence or an aspect of artificial intelligence.
 Researchers may be in academia, government, non-governmental organizations or industry.

 - Applicant must be mid-career, defined as at least seven years past receipt of their terminal degree, and have demonstrated significant professional accomplishment in their field of study.